JHPolarBear/Monogram/README.md

 - CloudWatch
 - lambda

-Captured images of each services overview are saved at /AWS_Component Folder
+Captured images of each services overview are saved at [a relative link](/repo/images/AWS_Component/)

-AWS service capture